duckdb/duckdb-web/docs/sql/statements/alter_table.md

 expanded: SQL
 railroad: statements/alter.js
 ---
-ALTER TABLE - changes the schema of an existing table in the catalog.
+The `ALTER TABLE` statement changes the schema of an existing table in the catalog.

 ### Examples
 ```sql